-- (1) Maximum grade used should not exceed 4% when truck volume ≥ 10% for all context classifications. - (2) For RRR projects, when existing grades do not meet the above requirements but meet the standards in effect at the time of construction, the existing grade may remain. - (3) N/A indicates this combination of design speed and context classification is outside the intended design range and should be avoided.
-See Table 201.5.1 for context classifications and design speed ranges.
+- classifications. - (2) For RRR projects, when existing grades do not meet the above requirements but meet the standards in effect at the time of construction, the existing grades may remain. - (3) N/A indicates this combination of Design Speed and context classification is outside the intended design range and should be avoided.
+See Table 201.5.1 for context classifications and Design Speed ranges.